A New Indian Brew

 Geist Head Brewer Vidha Kubher mashing in malt into a kiln for Straosphere Lager

-Geist Head Brewer Vidha Kubher mashing in Straosphere Lager / Photo courtesy Geist Brewing Co.
+Geist Head Brewer Vidya Kubher mashing in Stratosphere Lager / Photo courtesy Geist Brewing Co.

 “Aralu was chosen to introduce a piece of our cultural fabric into the lager, bridging the gap between tradition and modern brewing techniques.”